-GAC received the quarter three risk report in March 2023.
-The committee welcomed improvements to the report presented and no recommendations were raised by GAC to Cabinet.
-The quarter 4 risk report will be presented to GAC in July 2023.
+GAC received the quarter four risk report in July 2023.
+The committee welcomed improvements to the report presented.

 Fairness and Equality Impact Assessment:

 For this report, a full Fairness and Equality Impact Assessment has not been undertaken.
 This is because this report is not seeking any strategic decisions or policy changes, with its purpose being to update Cabinet on the current risk register.